project-origin/documentation/architecture.md

 ### Next

-The field is used to describe what has happened with the GGO.
+This field is used to describe what has happened with the GGO (or the current state, if you will).

-When this field is empty, then the GGO has not been used.
+A value of null indicates that the GGO has not been used (ie. is pristine).

 When any action on the GGO is done, the field is set with an object.

-The action field has 3 possibilities: TRANSFER, SPLIT or RETIRE each denoting what sort of action was performed.
+The action property can be one of three possible values: TRANSFER, SPLIT, or RETIRE - each denoting what sort of action was performed.

-The addresses field points to the addresses where the GGO was used.
-On a transfer the list will always contain a single address pointing to the new address.
-On a split it will point to multiple address where the GGO was split to.
-On retire, it will point to the Settlement where it was used.
+The addresses property contains a list of addresses on the ledger where the GGO was used:

+- On a TRANSFER the list will always contain a single address pointing to the new address.
-    {
-        "action": "SPLIT"
-        "addresses": [
-            "%address 1%",
-            "%address 2%"
-        ]
-    }
+- On a SPLIT it will point to multiple address where the GGO was split to.
+- On a RETIRE, it will point to the Settlement where it was used.

 ## Settlement